theachoem/storypad.me/content/blogs/features.md

 📤 Export & Share Anywhere

 - Back up or import your stories offline
-- Share your words in text or markdown, whether it’s on X, Facebook, or just with a friend
+- Share your words in text or markdown, whether it's on X, Facebook, or just with a friend

 🌍 Accessible for All